For customers using app.clio.com, please refer to our North American Terms of Service.

 2.14 Themis uses one code-base for all jurisdictions.
 Subscriber is required, using settings available within the Service, to configure the Service for its own jurisdiction and to verify that the settings meet the Subscriber’s requirements.
 Themis will highlight known features that may require Subscriber review.

-2.15 Subscriber grants to Themis the right during Subscriber’s use of the Service, to store and process the Confidential Information for the sole purpose of performing Themis’ obligations under the Agreement in accordance with its terms.
-Such rights shall include permission for Themis to generate and publish aggregate, anonymized reports on system usage and Content trends and type, provided they do not conflict with Section 4.1.
+2.15 Subscriber grants to Themis a non-exclusive, worldwide, sublicensable, royalty-free right to use, store, modify, transmit, collect, and otherwise process the Content and Confidential Information for the sole purpose of providing the Service, performing Themis’ obligations and exercising Themis’ rights under the Agreement in accordance with the terms of the Agreement.
+Such rights shall include permission for Themis to, in perpetuity, generate and publish aggregate, anonymized reports on system usage and Content trends and type, provided they do not conflict with Section 4.1.
+Themis may collect information generated from use of the Services, such as technical logs, data and learnings about Subscriber’s use of the Services (collectively, “Usage Data”), and may use, share and otherwise process such Usage Data for its lawful business purposes, provided that Themis does not publicly identify Subscriber as the source of the Usage Data.
+Subscriber will not interfere with the collection of Usage Data.

-3. Access to the Service
+- Access to the Service

 3.1 Only Users and Registered Clients are permitted to use the Service.
 In order to access the Service, Users are required to provide their full legal name, a valid email address, and any other information reasonably requested by Themis.